While most Instagram users stick to the mobile app, there may be times you want to use Instagram on your PC.

 4. Click Sign In at the very bottom.
 Look closely, because it’s easy to miss.

 5. Log in using your Instagram credentials.

-2. Click Message.
+1. Click on Send Message.

 Sending Images and Videos

 If a regular message is just too passé for you, you feel a selfie coming on, or you have a cat, then check out the image taking, editing, and sending feature of this handy desktop app.